KrystalGuzman/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
-Semantic HTML is describes the sections so when others read it, it is easy to follow.
+Semantic HTML describes the sections so when others read it, it is easy to follow.
+It gives elements meaning.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
-Block puts things on different lines while inline puts it on the same line.
+Block puts things on different lines while inline does not cause a line break and does not take up full width of the page

 3. What are the 4 areas of the box model? margin, border, padding, and content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```? main or horizontal axis
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? aligns to the center of the cross axis

 5. Explain why git is valuable to a team of developers.
-Git is valuable because it provides a team to look at different areas of the project and add those changes.
+Git is valuable because it provides a team to look at different areas of the project and add those changes as well as go back to previous versions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.